dianagheorghe/Troubleshooting-DHCP-Static-Route/README.md

-# CCNA Troubleshooting Lab: DHCP Failure Caused by an Incorrect Static Route
+# Troubleshooting Lab: DHCP Failure Caused by an Incorrect Static Route

 **Scenario:** Sales2 could not reach the Internet host `13.13.13.1`.
 **Root cause:** an incorrect `/30` static route on `BR1-RTR1` overrode the correct OSPF `/24` path because of **Longest Prefix Match**.